About Clan Logan Society International

 Hoc Majorum Virtus

-"This [crest] is the Valor of my Ancestors"
+"This [crest] represents the Valor of my Ancestors"

 It is a reminder of the bravery of our ancient and revered kinsmen who died in pursuit of their sworn duty and allegiance to Sir Robert the Bruce, King of Scots.